vtlim/permeability/ABF/README.md

 2. Generate labeled reference PDB for colvars.
     * Load system in PDB, then `source 1_labelpdb.tcl`

 3. Prepare starting coordinates (pdb files) for each window.
+In the `2_locateWTT.tcl` script, edit the `outDataFile` and `permeant_text`.
-Here these coordinates come from neighboring windows but can come from other sources (pre-equilibration, steered MD, etc.).
+   Coordinates may come from neighboring windows, pre-equilibration, steered MD, etc. Example call:
-Example commands:
     1. `vmdt -e 2_locateWTT.tcl -args npt02.dcd 1 36 40`
     2. `3_setupdirs.sh 1 32 44`